 The Hosting CSE shall update the currentNrOfInstances of the targeted parent <container> resource with the count of <contentInstance> resources in the targeted parent <container> resource.
 The Hosting CSE shall update the currentByteSize of the targeted parent <container> resource with the sum of the contentSize attributes of the <contentInstance> resources in the targeted parent <container> resource.

 When removing oldest <contentInstance> resources, the Hosting CSE shall not generate notifications even if there exists a <subscription> to the targeted <container> resource and this <subscription> is configured to generate a notification on “Delete_of_Direct_Child_Resource”.

+If maxInstanceAge attribute is present in targeted parent <container> resource, then the Hosting CSE shall update the expirationTime attribute in <contentInstance> resource such that time difference between expirationTime and creationTime of <contentInstance> resource shall not exceed maxInstanceAge of targeted parent <container> resource.

 The Hosting CSE shall increment the stateTag attribute of the targeted parent <container> resource and copy the value into the stateTag attribute of the <contentInstance> resource.